Edible Gardening Blog for Melbourne Based Gardeners

 Which Bunnings Fertilizer is Best?
 44

-This summer we conducted an experiment to test the performance of a range of potting mixes.
-While setting that experiment up, we expanded it to investigate a range of “off-the-shelf” fertilizers (mostly certified organic ones).
-For those of us limited to major hardware chains and local nurseries, these are often […]
+I purchased a range of “off-the-shelf” fertilisers from Bunnings and tested their performance.
+This summer I conducted an experiment to test the performance of a range of potting mixes.
+While setting that experiment up, I expanded it to investigate a range of “off-the-shelf” fertilisers (mostly certified organic ones).
+For those […]

 Harbour Town Docklands Apple Crate Herb and Veggie Patch Melbourne